 About Ronald Roybal

 Ronald has been featured twice on National Public Radio's Performance Today program for his performance at the Santa Fe Chamber Music Festival's Salute to Indian Art Market.
-His music has been included in various video soundtracks including "The Trail of the Painted Ponies", "Spanish Missions: Magnificent Restorations", "Zozobra", "Land, Water, People, Time" and "The Blood Cries Out".
+His music has been included in various video soundtracks including "The Trail of Painted Ponies", "Spanish Missions: Magnificent Restorations", "Zozobra", "Land, Water, People, Time" and "The Blood Cries Out".

 He makes his home in Santa Fe, New Mexico where he performs extensively at area hotels, resorts, restaurants and civic events.
 He has been House Musician at Hotel Santa Fe for over 22 years.
 He was also a regular featured lecturer and performer for Elderhostel/Road Scholar in Santa Fe for over 21 years.
 He has been featured ceremonial musician for functions at St. John's College for over 13 years.
 He was House Musician at Inn of the Anasazi and La Posada Resort and Spa, both for nine years.
 In addition to performance, Ronald successfully operates his own recording studio and record label.